godotengine/awesome-godot/README.md

 *Non-game Open source projects made with Godot (tools/utilities).*

+#### Godot 4.0

+- [Clipboard Narrator](https://github.com/lesleyrs/clipboard-narrator) - Turn any web page into an audiobook, works in the background on desktop!

 #### Godot 3.5+

 - [GATT - Godot Autotile Texture Templater](https://github.com/sesopenko/gatt) - A tool for generating 2x2 and 3x3 autotile tilesets in whichever size and colour needed.

 #### Godot 3.2+